brossdev11/DOM-monitor-extension/README.md

 - `yarn clean` to remove dist folder. `build` command call this command.
 - `yarn format` to fix code with eslint and prettier.
 - `yarn lint` to call ESLint and Prettier.

+### How to use

+- It's simple to use, just click extension icon to start monitor DOM change.
+Click again to stop monitoring.